-*The shelf life of the cog thread is 2 years.
+*The shelf life of the cog thread is two years.

 How to Choose Trustworthy Cog Threads Manufacturer?

-Besides taking care of the other things, it is vital that you buy cog threads from a trustworthy leading manufacturer whose threads meet CE2291 & ISO13485 standards.
+Besides taking care of the other things, you must buy cog threads from a trustworthy leading manufacturer whose threads meet CE2291 & ISO13485 standards.

 Yastrid, having 16 years of experience, not only provides high-quality cog threads at affordable factory-direct prices, but their prompt delivery ensures their 5000pcs PDO facelift threads’ daily production capacity.